-Dental Assistant’s roles can often incorporate both clinical (back office) and administrative (front office) tasks within the dental office.
-To a large extent, the size and specialty of the dental practice determines what daily job duties and responsibilities the Dental Assistant performs.
+Dental assistant responsibilities can include clinical (back office), administrative (front office), and other special projects or lab tasks within the dental office.
+To a large extent, the size and specialty of the dental practice determines the day-to-day job duties the dental assistant performs.

-Examples of clinical skills (back office) and duties may include:
+Dental assistant clinical tasks (back office) and duties may include:

-- Charting dental histories and any new conditions/symptoms
+- Charting dental histories and any new conditions or symptoms

 - Preparing tray set-ups for dental examinations or procedures